meirzee/GEN-AI/Pytho-BootCamp.md

 Jupiter Note Book Files - files that can be used for executing python commands one by one for learnning puposes ( with .ipynb extentions )

+## NLP

+### Natural Language Programin

+it is built of:

+1. Text preprocessing: tokenizing the data , Limmatization, stemming ,stop words ( thests are Text processing technics )
+2. Text processing2 : Converting the data in to vectors